Horn of Africa drought (2020–2023): Somalia

 In Somalia it is estimated that 6.7 million have been severely affected by the drought, with 1.8 million children left malnourished.
-In Somalia an estimated 51.4k have been internationally displaced while 3.1 million remain displaced internally.
+In Somalia an estimated 51,400 have been internationally displaced while 3.1 million remain displaced internally.

 The droughts effects are further exacerbated by the Russo-Ukrainian War, as Somalia imported 90% of its wheat from the region, with its own farming capabilities destroyed in the 3 decade long Somali Civil War.
+According to the World Food Programme, prices of food have also gone up considerably due to issues surrounding the Strait of Hormuz.
 By 2022 the drought had already claimed the lives of 43,000 people in Somalia half of which under the age of 5.
 The Baidoa and Burhakaba districts in the Bay region of the country are the most affected and are closest to famine as of now.

 Response by governments and organisations

 In Somalia the government has launched the SURP-II (Somalia Urban Resilience and Project Phase II) programme, which would mainly help Garowe, Baidoa, and Mogadishu deal with the drought by providing monetary assistance and health kits towards households, constructing communal latrines and emergency water supplies, and also providing further healthcare via mobile clinics.
 The World Bank has pledged to give 70 million USD to finance this initiative.

 The World Health Organisation has also collaborated with local forces to fight diseases like cholera and measles, which have seen a resurgence in Somalia due to the drought, distributing Vitamin A, offering deworming services, and vaccination campaigns.